Codecademy/docs/content/git/concepts/rm/rm.md

 - `-f`, `--force`: Used to forcefully remove a file.
 Use with caution as it permanently deletes the file from the working directory.

-- `--cached`: Used to remove a file from the Git repository but retain it in your working directory.
-It effectively stops tracking the file, but the file itself remains in your local filesystem.
+- `--cached`: Used to remove a file from the Git repository but retain it in the working directory.
+It effectively stops tracking the file, but the file itself remains in the local filesystem.

 - `-r`: Used to remove a directory and its contents recursively.

-- `--dry-run`: Check what would be removed without actually removing anything.
+- `--dry-run`: Demonstrates what would be removed without actually removing anything.

 ### Examples